 Enable fsfreeze hook.
 Accepts an optional argument that specifies script to run on freeze/thaw.
-Script will be called with 'freeze'/'thaw' arguments accordingly (default is '/etc/qemu/fsfreeze-hook').
+Script will be called with 'freeze'/'thaw' arguments accordingly (default is 'c:/Program Files/QEMU/fsfreeze-hook').
 If using -F with an argument, do not follow -F with a space (for example: '-F/var/run/fsfreezehook.sh').